steddy/feed-me/README.md

 # feed-me
+Feed Me is a gadget for incorporating a Blogger blog feed on a Google Site.

 This is my first attempt at a gadget!

 The idea was borne of a few things coming together: